Allgemein Conference

 She is also Senior Research Fellow at the Centre for Turkey and European Union studies (CETEUS) and member of the Team Europe Direct, the speakers pool of the European Commission.

-Since 2018 she is Deputy Chair of the Young Königswinter Alumni Association (YKWA e.V.).
+Since 2018 she is on the board of the Young Königswinter Alumni Association (YKWA e.V.), first as Deputy Chair and now as Chair.
 She attended the Young Königswinter Conference in 2011.

 Neelam Cartmell, a British national, was born and raised in Germany before moving to the UK for the remainder of her late teens and early twenties.
 Over the past 20 years, she has worked in London, Paris, and Brussels and is now back in Berlin to help launch a new venture by the Süddeutsche Zeitung.
 Her expertise spans politics, government affairs, communications, and sales.